notlfish/TicTacToe/README.md

 - To enter the project folder, run `cd Tictactoe`.
   To install the required dependencies, run `bundle install`
 - To run the game, run `bin/main.rb` in an editor.
+- Follow the game rules to play, have fun!

 ### Prerequisites